paytrail/documentation/content/credentials/_index.en.md

 - **User ID:** Bank's web site will provide these for you.
 - **Password:** Bank's web site will provide these for you.
 - **Security code:** Bank's web site will provide these for you.

-Remember that Paytrail also sets a minimum limit for payment amount that is **0,65 €**.